Rafael23082/TA-Assignment-Java/README.md

   The panda class is a sub class that is inherited from the animal ckass | | Inheritance <br>
   I declared the age in the panda class private which is used in the constructor | | Encapsulation <br>
   There are multiple get_type and get_population which is present in both the animal class and the panda class.
 Overriding occurs in the process which is a form of polymorphism. | | Polymorphism <br>
-  There is a constructor which takes in the name and age
+  There is a constructor which takes in the name and age of the panda.
   There are getters and setters in the panda class too <br>

   Code: